wayou/comic-mono-font/README.md

 3. The name is changed to `Comic Mono`.
 4. A bold version of the font is generated using [FontForge’s Embolden](https://fontforge.github.io/Styles.html#Embolden) operation.

 I have no font creation skills; I’m just a software developer.
-This font family is created by patching the original font, [Comic Shanns](https://github.com/shannpersand/comic-shanns), using a Python script, [`generate.py`](generate.py).
+This font family is created by patching the original font, [Comic Shanns (v1)](https://github.com/shannpersand/comic-shanns), using a Python script, [`generate.py`](generate.py).

 ## What does it look like?
 <p class="website-hidden">